Introduction to Business Process Management

 Different Business Process Management Approaches

 Different types of BPM are practiced by organizations, based on the business type and scale.
-A good understanding of the types of BPM helps businesses to channelize their processes towards a clear goal and optimize their operations.
+A good understanding of the types of BPM helps businesses to channelize their processes toward a clear goal and optimize their operations.

-1) Document-Centric BPM: This type of BPM is suitable for organizations where documents play a crucial role in business operations.
+1) document-centric BPM: This type of BPM is suitable for organizations where documents play a crucial role in business operations.
 The sole purpose of document-centric BPM is to create a document after several inputs and approvals from stakeholders.
 The most common use case is the creation of a contract or a legal document.
 A document goes through multiple stages and stakeholders before reaching the final stage.
-Document-centric workflows take inputs from multiple people and automatically creates a document that is approved by everyone.
+Document-centric workflows take inputs from multiple people and automatically create a document that is approved by everyone.
 Some examples of document-centric BPM are e-signatures, image processing, approval workflows, reviews, and automatic report compilations.

 2) Human-Centric BPM: Business processes that require human intervention would require a human-centric BPM.
 This type of BPM balances human intervention and automation accurately.
 There is flexibility to manage tasks and create workflows between people.
 This type of BPM has a visual user interface that helps humans interact, understand, and take action to keep the process running.
 The best example of human-centric workflow is the hiring process in HR.